 - It has taken close to an hour for injectable product preparation; be sure to plan for any pharmacy-related delays for Injection Visits. - Refer to your site's Pharmacy Establishment Plan (PEP) which outlines how the site Pharmacist of Record (PoR) will dispense study products- whether to a clinician, or directly to a participant.
-Both are acceptable so long as the clinician and participant remain BLINDED (unless unblinding has occurred for safety or pregnancy). - Week 4 missed or late: Contact the CMC for guidance before you do anything!!!
+Both are acceptable so long as the clinician and participant remain BLINDED (unless unblinding has occurred for safety or pregnancy). - Late or missed Week 4 and week 5 visits: Contact the CMC for guidance before you do anything!!!
 Participants who miss Week 4 must complete Week 4 procedures before moving to Week 5, regardless of the visit window.
 Week 4 is a mandatory visit, irrespective of the interval between Week 2 and Week 4 visit.
-The CMC will provide guidance on whether a transition to Step 2 may take place and, if so, under what circumstances. - At the Week 5 visit, the date of visit should reflect the date of first injection.
-The date of the first injection resets the visit schedule from that point forward (i.e. Week 6 will always be one week after Week 5- even if Week 5 is early or late).
+The CMC will provide guidance on whether a transition to Step 2 may take place and, if so, under what circumstances.
+Week 5 visits are also mandatory.
+They can occur outside of the allowable window if the participant missed the scheduled week 5 visit date. - Delayed or split Week 5 visits: The date of the week 5 injection resets the visit schedule from that point forward (i.e. Week 6 will always be one week after the Week 5 injection even if Week 5 is early or late).
 Rave calculates the remaining Step 2 visits based off Visit Date (item 1a) on the V5.0 Week 5 Date of Visit CRF.
 Participants technically stay in Step 2 (regardless of visit schedule) until everyone switches to Step 3. - Please note, this is unique for Week 5/Visit 5.0, as typically Visit Date reflects the earliest date the participant was seen for a visit.
 Therefore, if any assessments were completed prior to the first injection, queries may open.
-Please respond to indicate that the data are correct as entered. - Consider printing out the Schedule of Visits at Enrollment and again at Week 5 and giving it to participants, so they can plan for those visits and hopefully reduce missed visits.
+Please respond to indicate that the data are correct as entered. - Consider printing out the Schedule of Visits at Enrollment and again at Week 5 and giving it to participants, so they can plan for those visits and hopefully reduce missed visits. - The minimum allowable time between injections is 3 weeks.